 There’s something eternally comforting about the aroma of herbs and garlic bubbling in a creamy Parmesan sauce.
 Completely mouth-watering to say the least.
-Drizzled over tender seared steak with a side of steamed greens and oven-baked chips, it’s time for pub-style steak and chips to move over; there’s a new contender in town.
+Drizzled over tender seared steak with a side of greens and oven-baked chips, it’s time for pub-style steak and chips to move over; there’s a new contender in town.

 grated Parmesan cheese(ContainsMilk)

 Preheat the oven to 240°C/220°C fan-forced.
-Cut the potato (unpeeled) into 1cm fries.
-Place the fries on an oven tray lined with baking paper.
-Season with salt and pepper and drizzle with olive oil.
+Cut the potato (unpeeled) into 1cm chips.
+Place on an oven tray lined with baking paper.
+Season with salt and drizzle with olive oil.
 Toss to coat, then bake until tender, 20-25 minutes.

 See Top Steak Tips (bottom) for extra info!
 Return the frying pan to a high heat with a drizzle of olive oil.
-Season the beef rump with a pinch of salt and pepper.
+Season the beef rump with salt and pepper.
 When the oil is hot, add the beef rump to the pan and cook for 2-3 minutes on each side (depending on thickness), or until cooked to your liking.
 Transfer to a plate to rest.

 Wash out and dry the frying pan, then return to a medium heat with the butter and a drizzle of olive oil.
 When the oil is hot, add the garlic and cook until fragrant, 1-2 minutes.
 Add the longlife cream (see ingredients list), grated Parmesan cheese and beef-style stock powder (1/2 sachet for 2 people / 1 sachet for 4 people) and stir to combine.
 Reduce the heat to low and simmer until thickened slightly, 5-6 minutes.
 Stir through the parsley and any steak resting juices until combined and heated through.
 Season with pepper to taste.